 Whenever crisis hits it is hard not to think of the children.
 From natural disasters, like the earthquakes in Haiti and the tsunami in India, to man-made disasters, like the violence in Democratic Republic of Congo and Afghanistan, images of children in such profound need are heartbreaking.
 And no humanitarian crisis is worse than the conflict in Syria.

 Since war broke out in March 2011, an estimated 12 million Syrians have been forced to flee their homes.
 About 5.6 million have fled to neighboring Turkey, Lebanon, Jordan and other countries.
 And 6.8 million have become IDPs (internally displaced peoples), many living in makeshift camps.
 Of this refugee population, an estimated 75% are women and children.
 Images of homeless children, possibly orphaned, has caused many people to explore the adoption of Syrian refugees.
 If children are in need of a home, why can’t a willing family step forward to be that forever home?
-Unfortunately, it’s not simple.
+Unfortunately, it’s not that simple.

 In order for the United States to approve the adoption of a foreign child, you must be able to prove the child you are adopting is indeed an orphan.
 This can be problematic because though the children seen in Syria appear to be orphaned, many have been separated from their parents, and international aid groups are struggling to reunite them with their families and communities.
 Of those actually orphaned, an additional hurdle is that when tremendous turmoil occurs in a country, often the first thing to disintegrate is a nation’s infrastructure.
 In Syria, few hospitals, schools, and bureaucratic buildings remain, making it extremely difficult to track the origin of the attended adopted child.